 There are many concepts, coming from a wide range of origins, that describe states of mind that are associated with ennui:

-• Melancholy, which is a state of great sadness or depression, and especially one that is thoughtful or introspective in its nature.
+- Melancholy, which is a state of great sadness or depression, and especially one that’s thoughtful or introspective.

-• Frustration, which is is the state of feeling annoyed or upset, often as a result of failing to achieve something.
+- Frustration, which is the state of feeling annoyed or upset, often as a result of failing to achieve something.

 People sometimes use ‘ennui’ synonymously with some of these terms, such as ‘tedium’ and ‘lassitude’, as well as with other terms, such as ‘listlessness’, ‘restlessness’, and most notably ‘boredom’.